idleberg/web-porridge/README.md

 ```
 </details>

-The boolean options `decodeBase64` and `decodeJSON` can be used to disable decoding of the respective strings.
+The boolean options `decodeBase64` and `decodeJSON` can be used to disable decoding of the respective values.

 #### getItems